ak-2485/NumFuzz/doc/README.md

 ```
 The return type of `InnerProduct` is `ℝ` and the only discrete variable is `u`.
 The inferred context tells us that our input vector `v` has a backward error bound of `2ϵ` where ϵ is machine epsilon.
-Note that for vectors and matrices, we report the max element-wise backward error bound produced by Bean.
+Note that for vectors and matrices, we report the maximum element-wise backward error bound.

 # Writing Bean Programs